llxx1998/Option-Pricing-Excel-Addin/README.md

-Based on the Excel template, this project creates an Excel Addin tool for Asian Option Pricing.
+Based on the Excel Add-in template, this project creates an Excel Addin tool for Asian Option Pricing.
 The pricer has two modes:

 - Antithetic.
 - Default.